qualab/dozen/README.md

 dozen
 =====

 DOZen means Data Object Zen.
-Simplest API for complex solutions.
-We try to use C++ as an high-level ORM-oriented instrument.
+Simplest API for the complex solutions.
+It is a try to use C++ as an high-level ORM-oriented instrument.
 Data Object Zen is simply "keep it simple, clear and beauty".
-So let's do it as simple, clear and beauty as we can!
+So let's do it as simple, clear and beauty as it can be!